jemmy512/book-notes/CS/refactoring-2.md

     }
     ```
     ```js
-    // Introduce Assertion (302) to check the new parameter is used by the caller. zz_addReservation(customer, isPriority) {
+    // `Introduce Assertion` to check the new parameter is used by the caller. zz_addReservation(customer, isPriority) {
         assert(isPriority === true || isPriority === false);
         this._reservations.push(customer);